Harnessing Wisdom: How Patient Safety Organizations Drive Safer Care

 Discuss how PSO insights can inform not only quality improvement but also medical malpractice reviews and accountability

-Illustrate how EvaluCare’s team of quality and clinical experts with deep experience partnering with PSOs, leverage participation to build a narrative for patients and families when preventable errors occur leading to medical malpractice.
+Illustrate how EvaluCare’s team of quality and clinical experts with deep experience partnering with PSOs, to provide medical care reviews using AI to prevent medical errors.

 By the end, you will see why PSOs are indispensable to a learning health system and how their confidential, non‑punitive approach unlocks candid insights that no other mechanism can replicate.